SteveProkovas/Simulation-for-a-six-degree-of-freedom-6-DOF-/README.md

 - Use a 3D visualization tool like 3D plots or animations to visualize the robot's motion.
 This will help you understand the robot's behavior and identify any issues with its motion.
 - Use the Robotics Toolbox to create a 3D visualization model of the robot.
 This will help you visualize the robot's motion and identify any issues with its behavior.

-## Summary
-Building a simulation for a 6-DOF robotics system involves several steps, including designing the robot, creating a MATLAB model, defining the kinematics, simulating the robot, visualizing the robot, and testing and refining the simulation.
-By following these steps and using the Robotics Toolbox, you can create an accurate and reliable simulation of a 6-DOF robotics system.

 ## References
 - [SolidWorks](https://www.solidworks.com/)
 - [MATLAB](https://www.mathworks.com/products/matlab.html)